StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-15/afternoon/exercise.md

 The exercises for the rest of the week, will build on top of today's exercises! :)

-## Best Practices
+## Best Practices - Explanation

 In traditional Node.js development, modules are loaded using the `require` function, and the server is created using the `http.createServer()` method.
 However, when working with TypeScript, the `import` syntax is used instead of `require`.
 This is part of modern JavaScript (ES6+) and provides better module management and type safety.

-Here's how the concepts from the slides map to TypeScript:
+Here's how the concepts from the slides map to TypeScript - **This is not an exercise yet, just an explanation**:

 1. **Import Required Modules:**
    - Instead of using `require`, you use `import`: